 If projects are the primary revenue stream for a business, then careful financial management of each project is critical for the success of that business.
 Managing a project’s finances means much more than just focusing on its revenue, it clearly also means vigilant control of costs, along with ensuring contract terms laid-out by the client are successfully delivered on time.

 Additionally, clients and other stakeholders can be very demanding in their requests to be regularly updated on the budget status of a project.
 Management, for example, will want to keep a close eye on ensuring the budgeted project margin is realized once the project is complete as it is the foundation of their business model.
 Project managers will therefore need to be able to produce detailed reports on project finances on-demand that include analysis on actual margin and profit.
+And compare that against the planned, or budgeted, profit to determine any variances.
 A project manager will therefore need to apply key techniques for ensuring target profitability is achieved.
 In this article, we explore several methods for protecting and maximizing profit from project estimate all the way to close out.

 1. Planning and Budgeting for Success

 The work breakdown structure (WBS) and cost breakdown structure (CBS) are the primary structural elements of the project plan.
 The WBS should layout all the activities, cost areas, schedule and milestones that are required to complete the client deliverables.
 This is a hierarchical representation of work, timing and objectives to be achieved.
 The CBS is also a hierarchical structure, but represents the budgetary cost areas of the project broken down into more granular cost codes to be budgeted, tracked and progressed over the duration of the project.

 Once the WBS and CBS are established, the project can then be estimated.